 Ans.
-The Forms and the due dates for filing returns by different class of dealers/persons are us under-
+The Forms and the due dates for filing returns by different class of dealers/persons are us under:-

-Sr. No. Form Due Date Registered dealers/persons holding registration certificate or whose application for registration is pending return in Form VAT-'R1' (b) Annual return in Form VAT- On or before the last day of the month following the quarter.
+Sr. No. Class of dealer/person Form Due Date 1.
+Registered dealers/persons holding registration certificate or whose application for registration is pending return in Form VAT-'R1' (b) Annual return in Form VAT- On or before the last day of the month following the quarter.
 On or before 30 th November of the immediately succeeding year.
 1/ Food grains procuring agency liable to deduct tax at source Quarterly return in Form VAT- 'R4' On or before the last day of 3.
-Contractee liable to deduct tax at source VAT-R4 l the month following the quarter.
+Contractee liable to deduct tax at source VAT-R4 the month following the quarter.

-Frequently-asked-questions :: Department of Industrial Commerce, Haryana 4.
-Casual Trader Quarterly return in Form VAT- 'R5' Within 3 days after closure of business in the state 5.
+4. Casual Trader Within 3 days after closure of business in the state 5.
 Lumpsum Contractor Quarterly return in Form VAT- 'R6' 6.
-Lumpsum retailer Quarterly return in Form VAT- 'R7'' 7.
+Lumpsum retailer Quarterly return in Form VAT- 'R7" 7.
 Lumpsum BKO in On or before the last day of the month following the quarter.
 8. Lumpsum ply board manufacturer Quarterly return in Form VAT- 'R11' 9.
 Dealers required to file return through notice by the Assessing Authority Quarterly return in Form VAT- 'R12'